 Double degree programs must balance structural efficiency with individual program integrity.
-Up to 12 credit hours of graded or non-graded courses may be counted toward both degrees.
-Other than the sharing of up to 12 credit hours, a student in double degree programs will have to comply with the requirements of both degree programs as stated in the double degree agreement.
+At least 18 credit hours must be unique to each program.
+Students in double degree programs will have to comply with the requirements of both degree programs as stated in the double degree agreement.